This guide to the best alternative European City Breaks contains affiliate links.

-Firstly, and perhaps most surprisingly, we were staying at the city’s beach resort, Kijkduin.
+Firstly, and perhaps most surprisingly, we were staying at the city’s beach resort – Kijkduin.
 With powdery white sand dunes and small beach cabins, the resort felt a world away from the corporate city we’d been expecting.

 3. Swap Amsterdam for Rotterdam

-Climb the stairs of Rotterdam’s Centraal Station and ahead loom the dizzying shapes of Piet Blom’s postmodernist dream: the infamous ‘cube houses’.
-Hanging precariously at a 45 degree angle, the houses seem to tumble and roll across the city’s skyline; like canary-yellow dice.
-Although privately owned, some are open to the public and absolutely worth a visit.
+Climb the stairs of Rotterdam’s Centraal Station and ahead loom the dizzying shapes of Piet Blom’s postmodernist dream: Rotterdam’s famous ‘cube houses’.
+Hanging precariously at a 45 degree angle, these homes tumble and roll across the city’s skyline, like a pair of yellow dice.

-The only part of Rotterdam to survive the wartime bombings, you’d be forgiven for mistaking this small corner for Amsterdam.
-Featuring an iconic Dutch windmill and the famed Pilgrim Fathers Church, Delfshaven provides a picturesque place to sit with a hot cup of coffee and a stroopwafel.
+The only part of Rotterdam to survive the wartime bombings, you’d be forgiven for mistaking this small corner of the city for Amsterdam.
+Featuring an iconic Dutch windmill and the famed Pilgrim Fathers Church, Delfshaven provides a picturesque place to sit with a hot cup of coffee.

 For those hoping to keep with this historic theme, then a stay at the city’s iconic Hotel New York comes highly recommended.
 Overlooking the waters of Wilhelmina Pier, the hotel was once the base for the American Holland Line; a place where hopeful emigrants left European shores for North America.

 4. Swap Stockholm for Helsinki

-However, whilst Stockholm’s style is unmistakable, it is also carefully curated: a city that opted for the catwalk look, rather than the ‘au naturale’ approach.
-Indeed, visitors might find themselves wondering if there is another city – a close neighbour maybe – that offers a more organic, grounded take on Nordic style.
-A city like Helsinki, perhaps.
+However, whilst Stockholm’s style is unmistakable, it’s also carefully curated: a city that’s a little self-conscious.
+Visitors might find themselves wondering if there’s therefore another city that offers a more organic, grounded take on Nordic style.

 Back in Helsinki and its food culture is quickly growing.
 For vegans, a former McDonalds now houses the ever-popular ‘Yes Yes Yes!’ restaurant, offering a wholly vegan and seasonal menu.

 5. Swap Paris for Lille

-Paris is often the first city to be etched off any city break list.
+Paris is often the first city to be ticked off any European city break list.
 Yet despite its grandeur, there remain a whole host of other French cities worth exploring.

 Like Lille, for example.